Crossbill-Highlights/koreader-plugin/README.md

 ## Features

 - Syncs highlights from the currently open book
-- Automatic deduplication - re-syncing won't create duplicates
-- Extracts ISBN from book metadata when available
-- Uploads book cover from ebook to the Crossbill
+- Uploads book cover and epub to the Crossbill
+- Uploads reading session data to the Crossbill
-- Works with any book format supported by KOReader (EPUB, PDF, etc.)
+- Works with EPUB files

 ## Requirements